joshuapbritz/rust-api-example/README.md

 Passwords are hashed using the Argon algorithim and jwts are being used for authentication sessions.

+The AI integration makes use of Ollama with the gemma2 model.
+This is running locally in our Docker container, so the AI endpoint will be quite slow.

 ## Running the app (Docker)
 To run this app, you will need to have Docker installed on your system.
 Within the repository, you can then run `docker compose up -d` to run the application.
 It will be expose at port `3030`.

+When runnning for the first time, be sure to run: `docker exec -it ollama ollama pull gemma2:2b` after you have run docker compose up to pull the model for our AI integration.

 ## Running the app (Development)
 To run the app in development, you will need to have `rust` and and should have `diesel` installed.
 You can install rust using `homebrew` or `sh`.